n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.kobotoolbox.md

 - Reorganizes the JSON into a multi-level hierarchy following the form's groups.
 By default, question grouping hierarchy is materialized by a `/` character in the field names, for example `Group1/Question1`.
 With reformatting enabled, n8n reorganizes these into `Group1.Question1`, as nested JSON objects.
 - Renames fields to trim `_` (not supported by many downstream systems).
 - Parses all geospatial fields (Point, Line, and Area question types) into their standard GeoJSON equivalent.
-- Splits all fields matching any of the the **Multiselect Mask** wildcard masks into an array.
+- Splits all fields matching any of the **Multiselect Mask** wildcard masks into an array.
 Since the multi-select fields appear as space-separated strings, they can't be guessed algorithmically, so you must provide a field naming mask.
 Format the masks as a comma-separated list.
 Lists support the `*` wildcard.
 - Converts all fields matching any of the **Number Mask** wildcard masks into a JSON float.

 Here's a detailed example in JSON: